Activity 7 is a small group activity.

 Group size can vary – anything from pairs to a maximum of 5 participants per group.

 The quotes represent the positive approach – the opportunities in the international classroom.
 The facilitator may choose to use a case instead of the quotes.
-The cases from different local contexts – to be found under Further resources – focus more on the challenges in the international classroom, but may also be used to exemplify the GPPs.
-If the cases are used, there is an alternative worksheet for this activity.
+The cases from different local contexts – to be found under Further resources I – focus more on the challenges in the international classroom, but may also be used to exemplify the GPPs.
+If the cases are used, there is an alternative worksheet, Activity 7 worksheet (b), for this activity.